Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ### Java 9 module-based approach to orphans

-Kotlin does not currently make use of Java 9 modules but it is easy to see how they could eventually replace Kotlin's `internal` modifier.
+Currently, Kotlin doesn't make use of Java 9 modules but, it's easy to see how they could eventually replace Kotlin's `internal` modifier.
 The rules for this approach would be the same as the `internal`-based approach; code which uses orphans is not allowed to be exported.

 ## Footnotes